sramteke171/python-oop/readme.md

 > 10 min exercise, 10 min review

+Create a folder in your sandbox called `python-oop`.
+Inside it, create a new file called `bank_accounts.py`.

 Create a BankAccount class that meets the following criteria:

-- Bank accounts should be created with the `type` of account (like "savings" or "checking").
+- Bank accounts should accept a `type` property - (like "savings" or "checking").
 - Each account should keep track of its current `balance` which should start at `0`.